MelbourneBitDevs/meetup/README.md

 We also aim to occaisionally try new software or tutorials as a group, building applicable skills within a supportive group environment.
 So please try to bring a laptop machine along with you!
 MacOS or Linux preferred (for windows [you could use a virtual machine](https://www.makeuseof.com/tag/install-linux-windows-vmware-virtual-machine/)).

-## News items
+## News items for this month

-Please suggest any noteworthy topics of discussion for next month in the github issue!
+Please suggest any noteworthy topics on next month in the [GitHub issue](https://github.com/MelbourneBitDevs/MelbBitDevs/issues)!

 ## Group Activity Options